bassetmatt/Neuro-Sings/README.md

 As of now, the only feature available is to use [`mp3gain`](https://mp3gain.sourceforge.net).
 To disable a feature, just remove its name from the "activated" array.
 #### mp3gain
 > [!WARNING]
 > This option increases the song generation time by a lot!
 Also some options modify the file volume directly.
-Also mp3gain needs to be installed an available in the PATH.
+Also mp3gain needs to be installed and available in the PATH.

 Its goal is to normalize the gain across all files for a more pleasant experience.\
-The more detailed options are described in the file.
+The more detailed options are described in the config file.

 ### Presets
 These are the main parts of the config files.
 They define groups that are generated and output in a given directory.\